Reference 09 — Memory substrate (L0)¶

 Cortex-M0 / -M3 / -M4 without cache: the hooks are no-ops.

-The one in-tree caller of the hooks is tr::mem::transfer(seg, host, io_dir_t) (ADR-0047 §2) — the module-set’s tag-dispatched host↔device byte-mover.
+The one in-tree caller of the hooks is tr::mem::transfer(seg, host, io_dir_t) (ADR-0047 §2 — build-time closed module sets, compile-time seams) — the module-set’s tag-dispatched host↔device byte-mover.
 CPU_TO_DEVICE copies host bytes into the segment; DEVICE_TO_CPU copies them back out.
 A host-addressable backend transfers with a memcpy, bracketed by before_io/after_io only when its needs_cache_ops trait is set (below), so a cacheless backend folds the bracket away at compile time.
-A DEVICE-space backend (mem_cuda) routes to its device copy (cudaMemcpy + the after_io stream barrier). transfer replaced the earlier CUDA-named cuda_copy_from_host / cuda_copy_to_host free functions, generalizing them to one seam.
+A DEVICE-space segment takes the registry arm instead: tr::mem::transfer looks its backend up in the register_device_backend table and calls that backend’s own hook (for mem_cuda, cudaMemcpy plus the after_io stream barrier), or answers false when nothing is registered for it.
+One seam covers both, rather than a vendor-named pair of free functions or a vendor #ifdef in core.

-Per ADR-0047 §2 each concrete backend carries compile-time contracts as static constexpr members, replacing prose: needs_cache_ops (does a transfer need the cache hooks — read by mem::transfer), is_isr_safe (are alloc/destroy callable from an ISR — e.g. mem_pool yes, mem_heap no), and owns_bytes (are the bytes backend-owned and thus safe to durably store — false for a borrow).
+Each concrete backend carries compile-time contracts as static constexpr members, replacing prose (ADR-0047 §2): needs_cache_ops (does a transfer need the cache hooks — read by mem::transfer), is_isr_safe (are alloc/destroy safe concurrent with an ISR — only a synchronized pool whose policy is ISR-safe; the bare pool_t is not, its free-list RMW is unsynchronized), is_nonblocking (no heap, no syscall, no OS wait — the bare pool_t’s O(1) free-list yes, a general heap no), and owns_bytes (are the bytes backend-owned and thus safe to durably store — false for a borrow).
 They are static_assert-able and, being compile-time, cost nothing on the MCU profile.

 Each backend declares its alignment guarantee via alignment().
 Typical values: